LarremoreLab/LarremoreLab.github.io/_pages/manual.md

 8. Make a Google Scholar page.
 9. Swap phone numbers with a couple people in the lab in case of emergency.
 10. Decide on and commit to a regular JSCBB schedule.
+11. Set up a "tour of the lab and building" with Dan.

 ## "How to Science" Series